Policies

 Storage and Retention

 The images captured by the CCTV system will be retained for a maximum of 30 days, except where the image identifies an issue and is retained specifically in the context of an investigation/prosecution of that issue.
 The images/recordings will be stored in a secure environment with a log of access kept.
-Access will be restricted to authorised personnel.
+Access will be restricted to authorized personnel.

 Supervising the access and maintenance of the CCTV System is the responsibility of the registered person / manager.
 In certain circumstances, the recordings may also be viewed by other individuals.
-When CCTV recordings are being viewed, access will be limited to authorised individuals on a need- to-know basis.
+When CCTV recordings are being viewed, access will be limited to authorized individuals on a need- to-know basis.
 Files will be stored in a secure environment with a log of access to recordings kept.

-When accessing images two authorised members of staff must be present.
+When accessing images two authorized members of staff must be present.
 A written record of access will be made.
-A record of the date of any disclosure request along with details of who the information has been provided to (the name of the person and the organisation they represent), why they required it and how the request was dealt with will be made and kept, in case of challenge.
+A record of the date of any disclosure request along with details of who the information has been provided to (the name of the person and the organization they represent), why they required it and how the request was dealt with will be made and kept, in case of challenge.

 Subject Access Requests (SAR)